Madagascar June 7-15, 2023

 Eglise catholique d’Ambodifotatra de Sainte Marie Tentative WHS.
 The Catholic Church of Ambodifotatra is the crowning of ten years of evangelization missions (1837 to 1847) of Father Pierre Dalmond in Madagascar, mainly in Sainte Marie, Nosy-Be, Tuléar as well as in the Comoros, in Mayotte.

 It is the first Catholic church in Madagascar.
-Oh a hill overlooking the bay, it 35m long, 10m wide and 12m high and built of freestone, granite rubble using laterite mixed with gravel and sand as a binder.
+Oh a hill overlooking the bay, it is 35m long, 10m wide and 12m high and built of freestone, granite rubble using laterite mixed with gravel and sand as a binder.
 Later, the stone walls were reinforced and kept fixed by a heavy iron frame.
-Six arched and glazed windows on either side, the altar is made of cast iron plates cast in the arsenals of the French navy and features rosette motifs separating bas-reliefs of saints in medallion frames surmounted by crosses.
+With six arched and glazed windows on either side, the altar is made of cast iron plates cast in the arsenals of the French navy and features rosette motifs separating bas-reliefs of saints in medallion frames surmounted by crosses.
 At the back, a staircase of 19 steps leads to the balustraded gallery above the main door.
 The church has retained its original use and function, a place of worship for Catholics.

 Without the support of the Kingdom of Madagascar, especially under the reign of Queen Ranavalona III (1883-1896), this Catholic evangelization mission had to be confined to the French islands, Sainte Marie and Nosy-Be.
 Father Dalmond also taught the natives to write and read.